SkepTiKalKloWn/RosterProject/README.md

 Note: A valid e-mail should include an at sign (“@”) and period (“.”) and doesn’t include a space.

-C.  Demonstrate the program’s required functionality by running the following scenario: print_all();
+D.  Demonstrate the program’s required functionality by running the following scenario: print_all();
 print_invalid_emails();
 //loop through the ArrayList and for each element: